Morning News - October 20

 News Tidbits:

-There were no new forest fires confirmed in the Northwest Region by the afternoon of October 19.
-At the time of this update there is one active fire, Nipigon 70 in the region.
-It is under control.
-The forest fire hazard is mainly low with a few areas of moderate hazard scattered across the region.

-Non-essential travel restrictions with the United States will be extended until November 21st, 2020.
-There have been some easing of restrictions allowing extended family members of Canadian citizens and permanent residents into the country.
-Today, international students will be allowed into Canada.

-Premier Doug Ford will be joined by Stephen Lecce, Minister of Education, to make an announcement at 1 p.m.
+Premier Doug Ford will be joined by Christine Elliott, Deputy Premier and Minister of Health, Michael Tibollo, Associate Minister of Mental Health and Addictions, and Jill Dunlop, Associate Minister of Children and Women’s Issues, to make an announcement at 1 p.m.

 - Morning Road Conditions – October 20 - October 20, 2020